nakal/shell-setup/mutt/README.md

 ## Further features

-* integrate vim as editor to write emails
+* integrates vim as editor to write emails
-* integrate GNUpg and GPG-Agent in a unannoying way
+* integrates GNUpg and GPG-Agent in a unannoying way
-* integrate `abook`
+* integrates `abook`
 * Trash is a trash folder, mails won't be simply deleted
-* Caching enabled
+* caching enabled
-* Some special bindings
+* some special bindings
 	* a few hacks for the sidebar patch
 		* `Ctrl+Up` and `Ctrl+Down`  move the folder selection
 		* `Ctrl+Right` selects the folder